-Summer is winding down and fall is just around the corner.
+Fall is here, whether you like it or not.
 None of us really want to say goodbye to summer, but we just don’t really have a choice in the matter.
 To ease those summer blues and have something to get excited about in fall, we put together this collection of boozy fall drinks and cocktails.
-Of course, there’s lots of fun things about fall too – pumpkin spice, apples, cinnamon – we just made sure all of those ingredients were turned into a drink one way or another.
+Of course, there can be of fun things about fall too – pumpkin spice, apples, cinnamon – we made sure all of those ingredients were turned into a drink one way or another.
 You can’t really start off the season without a pumpkin cocktail recipe, can you?
-Once you’re sipping on some Spiced Pumpkin Punch, you’ll forget all about those long, hot evenings and get ready for changing leave and sweater weather!
+Once you are sipping on some Spiced Pumpkin Punch, you will forget all about those long, hot evenings and get ready for changing leave and sweater weather!

 1. Using a cocktail shaker, add a few ice cubes, 1/4 cup bourbon, 3/4 cup apple cider, 1/2 tbsp. agave nectar, 1/2 tbsp. all spice, 1/2 tsp. lemon zest, 1/2 tsp. grated nutmeg and a pinch of grated ginger.
 Shake really well.

 2. Using a strainer, strain the drink over an ice-filled rock glass.
 Top each drink with a drop of bitters and a rosemary sprig.